-Both MSc theses and PhD dissertations are examined orally.
+Both MSc theses and PhD dissertations are examined orally (this is also called a defense).
 The examinations are open to the public.
-The examining committee for all oral examinations (MSc or PhD) must consist of the student's supervisory committee plus an external examiner.
+The examining committee for all final oral examinations (MSc or PhD) must consist of the student's supervisory committee plus an external examiner.
 The supervisor is responsible for finding an external examiner and graduate students are not to have contact with their external examiner prior to the oral exam.

-For MSc oral examinations, the external examiner may be from within the university, but must be from outside the home academic unit.
-For a PhD oral the external examiner must be from outside the university.
+For MSc oral examinations, the external examiner may be from within the university but must be from outside the home academic unit.
+For a PhD the external examiner must be from outside the university.
 MSc and PhD external examiners can participate in the oral examination via video conference link.